vananle/CRIND/README.md

 ### Prerequisites

 1. Extract the code

- The password to extract the code in included in the paper.
+ You need to extract the file "crind\_code.zip"

 2. Obtain the dataset

- You need to get a copy of the AbileneTM, AbileneLL and BeijingAQ dataset.
+ You need to get a copy of the AbileneTM, AbileneLL and BeijingAQ dataset ([Mendeley - Missing Network Traffic Data v1][dataset])
- The url to download password to extract the dataset is provided in the paper.

 3. Directory structure